 - Work Stream 1 was focused on identifying mechanisms to enhance ICANN’s accountability that must be in place or committed to within the timeframe of the IANA stewardship transition.

 - Work Stream 2 is focused on addressing accountability topics for which a timeline for developing solutions & full implementation may extend beyond the IANA stewardship transition.

 The CCWG-Accountability proposed 12 recommendations to enhance ICANN’s accountability as a part of the IANA stewardship transition.
-The consensus Work Stream 1 proposal was approved & transmitted by the ICANN Board to the U.S. National Telecommunications & Information Administration on 10 March 2016.
+The consensus Work Stream 1 proposal was approved and transmitted by the ICANN Board to the U.S. National Telecommunications & Information Administration on 10 March 2016.
 On 1 October 2016, the IANA functions contract lapsed, and CCWG-Accountability’s Work Stream 1 recommendations went into effect.

 The CCWG-Accountability is comprised of 227 people, organized as members appointed by & accountable to Chartering Organizations; individual participants; one ICANN Board liaison; one ICANN staff representative; & one former ATRT member who serves as a liaison.
 The group also has over 130 mailing list observers.